 Workplace role support.

 Workplace employer meetings.

 EWA differs markedly from what employers may know as more traditional Employee Assistance Programmes, in that with EWA:

-The primary service delivery focus is on support of the employer.
+The primary service delivery focus is on the support of the employer, not the employee.

 There are no minimum service utilisation requirements (you don’t pre-pay for what you may not use).